Khan/fix-includes/README.md

 to add `line` as an include-line to all specified files.
 Again, this also sorts.
 You can combine `--add` and `--delete` as well.

+*Transitional*: Until I am done integrating js and python into fix_includes.py, there are separate files for them: fix_js_requires.py and fix_python_imports.py.

 ## What are the default sort rules?